python/cpython/Doc/library/statistics.rst

    between -1 and +1.
 It measures the strength and direction of a linear relationship.

-   If *by_rank* is true, computes `Spearman's rank correlation coefficient
+   If *method* is "ranked", computes `Spearman's rank correlation coefficient
    <https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient>`_
    for two inputs.
 The data is replaced by ranks.
 Ties are averaged so that equal values receive the same rank.
 The resulting coefficient measures the